Polyaspartic vs. Epoxy Floor Coating: Why We Stopped Using Epoxy

 It Will Never Turn Yellow

 This is a game-changer.
 Our polyaspartic coatings are 100% UV stable.
 This means they will never, ever yellow or fade from sunlight.
 This is non-negotiable for us.
 It means your floor will look just as transparent, glossy, and vibrant in 10 years as it did the day we installed it.
-This makes it the only wise choice for any surface that gets sun, which is why we use it for our patio coating service and driveway coating service.
+This makes it the only wise choice for any surface that gets sun, which is why we use it for our patio and driveway coating services.

 It Defeats "Hot Tire Pickup"